Space Monkeys: Overview

-Recent activity
+Post 2000 Split

-Tony Pipes is now a multi award-winning creative director, working in advertising, broadcasting and design.
+Tony Pipes is now a creative director, working in advertising, broadcasting and design.
 He is responsible for designing the 11th & 12th Doctor's incarnation of the Doctor Who logo and has worked across brands and advertising for both the BBC and ITV.
 He created the original British drama strand for the BBC as well as launching key titles such as Luther and Call the Midwife.
-He was a key member of the Cannes Lion Winning ITV Rebrand team and became Executive Creative Director for ITV Creative where he ran the in-house advertising agency until 2023.
-He writes for the stage and TV, with his first play "The Button" being produced and performed as part of the SuperNova 8 Theatre festival.
+He was a key member of the Cannes Lion Winning ITV Rebrand team and became Executive Creative Director for ITV Creative where he ran the in-house advertising agency until 2023, and now is Head of Creative marketing at the Royal Opera House.
+He writes for the stage and TV, with his first play The Button being produced and performed as part of the SuperNova 8 Theatre festival.

 He returned to music as The Infamous Beat Thief, releasing the single "StereobookElectronook" in October 2018.
-In December 2018, he released "Year of the Dog" a new single with Richard McNevin-DufF and continues to release tracks.
+In December 2018, he released "Year of the Dog", a new single with Richard McNevin-DufF and continues to release tracks.

-He returned to the band in 2022, performing at a 25th Anniversary show for the "Daddy of Them All" at Gorilla, Manchester.
+He returned to the band in 2022, performing at a 25th Anniversary show at Gorilla, Manchester.

-Richard McNevin-Duff has recently returned to music with his band "Giant Star" which alongside full-time members John Whittaker and James Ritchie also features guest appearances from friends from the Manchester music scene such as Denise Johnson, Robbie Maddix and Barrington Stewart.
-"Giant Star" release debut album "Year Of The Snake" in 2013.
-He is also scheduled to appear at FC United of Manchester's much lauded 'club night in the afternoon' Course You Can Malcom on Saturday 25 January 2014, where he will be performing an acoustic Space Monkeys set.
+Richard McNevin-Duff returned to music with his band Giant Star which, alongside full-time members John Whittaker and James Ritchie, also features guest appearances from friends from the Manchester music scene such as Denise Johnson, Robbie Maddix and Barrington Stewart.
+Giant Star released the debut album Year of the Snake in 2013.
+He was also scheduled to appear at FC United of Manchester's much lauded 'club night in the afternoon' Course You Can Malcom on 25 January 2014, where he was to perform an acoustic Space Monkeys set.

-He currently tours as "Space Monkeys" with a new line up.
-Chas Morrison is the only other original member.

-They are set to release an album of new music in 2018, via Pledge Music.